ChefKissInc/NootedRed/README.md

 The NootedRed project is licensed under the `Thou Shalt Not Profit License version 1.5`.
 See `LICENSE`.

+If you are experiencing a black screen while using this kext, try adding `-NRedDPDelay` to your boot args.

 > [!NOTE]
 > This project is under active research and development; There will be crashes here and there, but is generally smooth.
 >